 1) Introductory Clause (Introduction)

-2) Main clause (Body Paragraphs)
+2) Main Clause (Body Paragraphs)

-This is a foundation of the work and therefore, is the most important part of the composition.
-It reveals the topic and explains the essence of the work.
-In the beginning, you should describe characters in details.
-Briefly describe events that occurred with them and the actions of these characters, giving them a preliminary assessment.
+This is the foundation of the work and, therefore, is the most important part of the composition.
+The first body paragraph reveals the topic and explains the essence of the work.
+In the beginning, you should describe the characters in detail.
+Then, briefly describe events that occurred with them and the actions of these characters, giving them a preliminary assessment.

-3) Final clause
+3) Final Clause

-To get a high grade for this work, a student must ensure that the conclusion of his essay is logical, laconic and straight to the point.
+To get a high grade for this work, a student must ensure that the conclusion of his essay is logical, laconic, and straight to the point.
 Here you can give the final characterization of your subjects, for example, stating some of their key qualities in comparison with each other.

-Sounds Like a Daunting Task?
-There is a Simple Solution!
+Sounds Like A Daunting Task?
+There Is A Simple Solution!